 How do Bill ideas come in?
-Who can Officially Introduce Bill?
+Who can Introduce Bill?

-Who all are involved in passing a Bill to become law?
-Committees, Subcommittees?
+Parties involved in passing a Bill – Committees, Subcommittees

-To pass a bill to law, it goes through both House and Senate and then need to be signed by President to become law.
+To pass a bill to law, it has to go through both House & Senate and then need to be signed by President to become law.
 Senate has 100 members – 2 per state and House has 435 members – based on population.
 Both House and Senate has a number of committees and subcommittees.
 House has 20 standing committees like Budget Committee, Rules Committee, Appropriations Committee.
 Senate has 16 standing committees like Foreign relations Committee, Armed Services Committees.
 There can be additional committees in both of them for various other needs.

-How does a Bill Looks Like ?
-What does H.R. mean ?
-What does S. Mean ?
+How does a Bill in US Senate or House Looks Like ?
+H.R. vs S. Meaning ?

 Bills can originate in either House or Senate.
 They have similar structure.
 House originated Bills Start with H. R. that means House of Representatives, it is followed by a number that is a serial number.
 It has basic information on the top on what is the high-level purpose on the top, followed by who is the main person introducing the same with other people supporting the same (called as co-sponsors).
 After that you see the text of the Bill.
 Senate originated Bills Start with S. that means Senate and followed by a number and it also has similar structure as House Bill.
 See below for samples of House Bill and Senate Bill.